xingyzt/notes/relativistic-fluids.md

 In mechanics class,
 you may have stumbled upon the fact that pressure, shear, and energy density all have the same dimensions.
 In fact, all of them are in this tensor!
-The diagonal entries, representing the $\alpha$-component of four-momentum flowing next to the $\alpha$ normal vector, are nothing but pressure, created by particles transmitting momentum directly against the fluid volume’s surface.
+The diagonal components, representing the $\alpha$-component of four-momentum flowing next to the $\alpha$ normal vector, are nothing but pressure, created by particles transmitting momentum directly against the fluid volume’s surface.
-While the off-diagonal entries, representing the components of four-momentum flowing in directions $\alpha$ orthogonal to the $\beta$ normal vector, are nothing but shear, transmitting force parallel to the surface.
+While the off-diagonal components, representing the components of four-momentum flowing in directions $\alpha$ orthogonal to the $\beta$ normal vector, are nothing but shear, transmitting force parallel to the surface.
+This is why we need to describe stress-energy-momentum as a rank-two tensor: it measures the interaction of *two* directed quantities, while a rank-one four-vector only measures one direction.

 Still, there seems to be an asymmetry between the $\alpha$ and $\beta$ directions here.
 But this inbalance is also illusory.